- >Home

 Ensembles

 Master of Music students take part in various ensemble or orchestra projects.
 For instance, in the Jazz department we form jazz ensembles you can play in, led by one of our renowned lecturers.
 If you study classical music, you’ll be offered a place in the symphony orchestra or in a chamber music ensemble.
-You can play in the OTRA ensemble in the Tango department, together with Bachelor students and lecturers.
 Composition students have their work performed by co-students.
 You are offered frequent performance opportunities throughout the year, both within and outside Codarts.

 Free space